maptiler/maptiler-sdk-js/readme.md

 ```

 # API documentation
-In addition to the details and examples provided in this readme, check out the [complete API documentation](https://maptiler.github.io/maptiler-sdk-js) (also available in [markdown](docsmd)).
+In addition to the details and examples provided in this readme, check out the [complete API documentation](docs/README.md)

 # Quick start

+## With ES modules
+**Recommended for:** advanced applications

 ```ts
 import * as maptilersdk from '@maptiler/sdk';